-Some party invitations explicitly state there will be poolside activities.
+Some party invitations explicitly state there will be a poolside volleyball game.
 I remember one such party on a hot summer afternoon.
 No one remembers the water volleyball game, but they sure remember who was wearing that bikini top, or I should say who wasn’t wearing it when it came loose.
 So, if you plan to play volleyball, wear a one piece, a halter top, or cover up with a tank.
 And, guys make sure you’re not commando when you aggressively go up for that spike.
 We don’t want to see your goods.
 Enough said.

 4. No sheer, plunging anything